blargism/requestchain/README.md

 ## Views

 I wasn't sure if I event wanted to include views, but since we almost always want to send output of some kind, it made sense to include a VERY simple view handler as well.
-Right now it's burned in, but slated in the near future I'll make them more portable.
-Views come in two breeds:
+Right now, that handler is two different function calls that allow you to do whatever you want.
+These function calls are `render()` and `fourohfour()`.
+Each does EXACTLY what you would expect.
+There is a very simple system provided by default.
+It is detailed below.

 ### Views